OpenAI Webhooks Guide — How to Receive Real-Time Callbacks from OpenAI APIs

 Step 1: Project Configuration

-Important: Save Your Signing Secret
+Important: Handle Your Signing Secret Like a Credential

 Step 2: Webhook Endpoint Implementation